pjhaok/ImageFlow/README.md

 ## now added in memory caching of files

-For geting a file from url, simply call
+For geting a file from url, call
 ```
 IFThreadPoolHandler.getInstance().getFile(String tag, String url, FileType type , new Callback.IFCallBack(){
             @Override